What Works—and What Doesn’t When Marketing a Home Care or Home Health Care Agency

 When building new landing pages for your home care website, or optimizing pre-existing pages, it’s important to optimize them to target keywords that your customers use to find your services.

-One of the challenges of home care marketing is that isn’t one term that is universally used for your services.
+One of the challenges of home care SEO is that there isn’t one term that is universally used for your services, which makes finding the right keywords for your home care agency challenging.

 This makes keyword research a critical step (unless you’re already highly experienced at SEO for home care agencies and you’ve already done extensive keyword research, like we have).